meridian-analytics/maipl/ansible/roles/minio/README.md

 # Minio Role

 This role deploys and configures Minio object storage with monitoring integration.
+It supports multiple data volumes for enhanced storage capacity and performance.

 ## Features

 - Minio deployment using Docker
-- Volume management for persistent storage
+- Multiple volume management for persistent storage
 - Prometheus metrics integration
 - Loki logging integration
 - Grafana dashboard for monitoring